elhuo/cse110-w21-group32/specs/adrs/013021-design-decisions.md

   - Reason: customizing time amount per stage

 ## Possible Add-ons
+  * Play me button in settings
+    - To let user play and test the volume and current sound of the notification sound they picked
+    - Also picking a sound will automatically play it one time
   * Adding a user log-in database
     - Reason: Track user tasks and completed pomos; this ties in with the concept of gamification and the sense of accomplishment from completing pomos and being able to plan own time when seeing task list.